 Leveraging ENERGY STAR can result in more cost-effective programs and greater savings over the long term.
 ENERGY STAR offers program sponsors:

 Program sponsors can also advance their program interests by helping customers participate in new community initiatives, including local or state energy policy requirements.
 Energy benchmarking is a common element among many of these initiatives that frequently leverage EPA's Portfolio Manager tool.
-In some regions, legislation is driving the use of the EPA rating and may contain requirements for utilities and other program sponsors.
-Stay current on state and local legislation (96KB) incorporating EPA's energy performance rating.
+In some regions, legislation is driving the use of Portfolio Manager and may contain requirements for utilities and other program sponsors.
+Stay current on state and local legislation (96KB) incorporating EPA's energy performance scale.